mathias-grau/betbot_tennis/tennis/README.md

 - **Explore Ensemble Methods**: Investigate ensemble learning methods to combine diverse models for improved predictions.
 - **Optimize Hyperparameters**: Fine-tune model hyperparameters systematically to enhance performance and generalization.
 - **Enhance Data Preprocessing**: Improve data preprocessing methods to ensure higher quality input for the model, because there are a lot of missing data in the datasets.
+- **Enhance players data fetching**: Differentiate between the different surfaces when fetching the players' statistics.

 These tasks outline areas for future development and enhancement of Betbot's predictive capabilities.